grscwf/twin-mt/nero-dev-guide.md

   - <kbd>ctrl-period</kbd> is a shortcut for "forw".
   - <kbd>ctrl-slash</kbd> is a shortcut for "rand".
   - <kbd>ctrl-backslash</kbd> is a shortcut for "seek".
+- On the right, "log" opens a transcript of the current story session.
+  This is helpful when using "seek".
+- On the right, "notes" opens a textbox for writing or editing notes about the current passage.
+"Notes" in the left sidebar has more explanation of this feature.
-- "var-info" at the top is a compact display of state variables.
+- At the top, "var-info" is a compact display of state variables.
   - Pressing "var-info" will show or hide the variables info.
   - var-info only shows variables that are read or set by the current passage.
   - Hover over a variable will show verbose detail.